Complete Guide to Bakery Oven Racks | Commercial Roll-In Rack Buying Guide

 Characteristics:

-- Pans load from one side
+- Pans load from the narrow end

 - Compact footprint